dianafuentes/node_with_react_fullstack/README.md

 ## Javascript - language
 ## Node- enviroment
-  javascript runtime used to execute code outside of the browser
+  javascript runtime used to execute code outside of the browser node take http requests and sends to express handels requests

 ## express.js - framework built on node; to build application
   library that runs in the node runtime. has helpers to make dealing with HTTP traffic easier
+##

 - To create a new project
   - `$ npm init`